kx-Huang/mumsh/README.md

     int pipe_fd[PROCESS_SIZE][2];  // store pipe file descriptor for piping
     ```

-2. Second, connect processes with pipe:
+2. Second, for each process, connect the previous and next with pipe:
   - For the left pipe `i-1`:
     - Close the wirte end
     - adjust `stdin` to the read end